-This is a Specialised Honours BASc (Bachelor of Applied Science) degree in which students must select courses that focus on software and hardware engineering.
+This is a Specialised Honours BEng (Bachelor of Engineering) Degree Program in which students must select courses that focus on software and hardware engineering.
 For example, courses in digital logic, embedded systems, signals and systems, and computer networks are required in Computer Engineering but are optional for students in other degree programs.
 Moreover, the BASc degree contains a substantial core of engineering design courses that are only open to students in an Engineering program.